-- Field Preparation Seminar (FPS) is the second two-week seminar and is usually attended by those within one year of leaving for their field.
-Topics studied during the Pre-Field Development phase are discussed in detail with application on church planting, cultural adaptation, second-language acquisition, and teamwork with their colleagues.
+- Field Preparation Seminar (FPS) is a two-week seminar attended by those within one year of leaving for their field.
+Topics studied during the Pre-Field Development phase are discussed in detail with application on church planting, teamwork with their colleagues, and other topics related to starting a church planting ministry.
 All sessions are taught by veteran missionaries.

 - Linguistic Preparation is for those who will need to learn a new language.
 There is a variety of options from attending a school or obtaining a local tutor that will be selected based upon your chosen field.

 - On-Field Orientation Plan (OOP) is a one-year plan customized for your particular field and is focused on getting you acquainted with living in your new host country.

 As you take each step along the path to the field, you will not be alone.
 Your sending pastor, Area Director, and Director of Mobilization will be your shepherds as you navigate each step in faith.